 Cancellous, or spongy bone, is inside the knobby ends of the long bones of the arms and legs, and in the center of the vertebra and pelvis.

 Bone marrow generates billions of new red blood cells, white blood cells, and platelets each day

 Spongy bone is soft and porous, containing the red bone marrow where blood cell production takes place in the process of hematopoiesis.
 Stem cells that form in the red marrow can grow into either red blood cells, white blood cells, or platelets.
 Billions of new blood cells are manufactured each day within healthy bone marrow.

-Yellow bone marrow consists mostly of fatty tissue that can rapidly be converted to red marrow to produce blood cells, and it’s found in the diaphysis, the straight mid-section of the long bones.
+Yellow bone marrow consists mostly of fatty tissue that can rapidly be converted to red marrow to produce blood cells.
+It’s found in the diaphysis, the straight mid-section of the long bones.
 As we age, red marrow is converted into yellow until the two types exist in equal parts in the adult body.

 Shapes of Bones

 Bone breaks can occur at every age.
-We usually associate broken bones with sudden accidents, but injuries to bone tissue can be caused by strain or repetitive stress as well.
-Weight-bearing activities like running or weight lifting are beneficial for strengthening the skeletal system, but overexertion could damage bone tissue as well as muscles, ligaments, and tendons.
+We usually associate broken bones with a fall or a sudden accident, but injuries to bone tissue can be caused by strain and repetitive stress as well.
+Weight-bearing activities like running, weightlifting, and yoga are beneficial for strengthening the skeletal system, but overexertion could damage bone tissue as well as muscles, ligaments, and tendons.

 In the case of a serious accident, physicians can surgically reposition bones using pins and rods.
-Traction might be necessary during the healing process; putting weight on different parts of the affected bone prevents the muscles from pulling the bones out of alignment.
-And the last phase of recovery from a bone break is physical therapy, to cautiously put pressure on the new bone tissue and strengthen the surrounding muscles that have been relaxing during the healing process.
+Traction might be necessary during the healing process; putting weight on different parts of the affected bone to prevent the muscles from pulling the bones out of alignment.
+And the last phase of recovery from a bone break is physical therapy, to carefully put pressure on the new bone tissue and strengthen the surrounding muscles that have been relaxing during the healing process.